 In 1902, Emile Gallé designed a delicate spray of anemones to be engraved on the prestigious cuvées of Perrier-Jouët Champagnes.
 The House has remained loyal to this artistic heritage ever since.

 For Perrier-Jouët Belle Epoque, Séverine Frerson specifically selects Pinot Noir grapes from two crus, Verzy and Mailly-Champagne, in the north of the Montagne de Reims, both characterised by their chalky soils.
 “Pinot Noir grapes from Mailly-Champagne in particular have an elegance and finesse that harmonise perfectly with our signature Chardonnay from Grand Cru terroirs in the Côte des Blancs,” she says.
 “They therefore enhance, rather than overwhelm, the delicate floral structure of the wine.”
 The result is an elegantly structured cuvée with a clear floral dimension, making Perrier-Jouët Belle Epoque an outstanding example of the art of blending in the Perrier-Jouët style.

-Dosage : 9g/l – Matured for at least 6 years in the cellars of the house.
+Dosage : 9g/l – Matured for at least six years in the House cellars.